Home Blog No CDL Jobs

 Correct Answer: A.

 Even though you have a CDL, you do not have the *correct class* for that vehicle.
+A Class B CDL does not authorize you to drive a Class A combination.
 It is legally treated as driving without a license for that specific rig.

 2. Which restriction is placed on your license if you perform the skills test in a vehicle equipped with an automatic transmission?